 Below is a statement of the values and beliefs that drive the work of the Poverty Alliance:

-It is for this reason that the Poverty Alliance places its concerns within the wider framework of human rights, equality of opportunity and health, social, economic and environmental justice and the pursuit of sustainable development.
+Human Rights: We believe that the existence of poverty represents a breach of fundamental human rights.
+We place our concerns within the wider framework of human rights, equality of opportunity and of social, economic and environmental justice.

-We are committed to the empowerment of people living in poverty and seek to promote this in our own practice as well as encouraging others to build this into their own practice.
-Empowerment is a process whereby people can have more control and influence over the decisions that affect their lives.
-For us it means individuals in communities working together to take action to address social injustice.
+Empowerment: We are committed to the empowerment of people living in poverty and seek to promote this in our own practice as well as encouraging others to build this into their work.
+Empowerment is a process whereby people can gain more control and influence over the decisions that affect their lives.

-The Poverty Alliance receives financial support from a variety of sources: Scottish Government, Scottish local authorities, UK Government, our members, other charitable trusts and foundations.
-Regardless of funding, we retain our right to act as an independent charitable organisation.
+Organisational Independence: Regardless of funding, we retain our right to act as an independent organisation.
 We are non-party political, and will work with all organisations that support our aims and our values.